kowalej/BlueMuse/README.md

 3. Select current user or local machine depending on preference and click "Next".
 4. Select "Place all certificates in the following store".
 5. Press "Browse...".
-6. Select "Trusted Root Certification Authorities" and click "Ok".
+6. Select "Trusted Root Certification Authorities" and click "OK".
 7. Click "Next" and click "Finish" to install certificate.

 8. Open Dependencies folder and appropriate folder for your machine architecture.